SingularityF/PixivWallpaper/Server/README.md

 # Server application setup guide

-You can split the application into multiple parts handled by different servers or you can run all of the scripts in a single server.
+You can split the application into multiple parts handled by different servers or you can run all of the scripts in a single server if you think that's powerful enough.

 ## Configure the database server